villekf/OMEGA-doc/docs/source/corrections.rst

 This page describes some details on the different data/artifact correction methods available in OMEGA.
 Available are: randoms, scatter, attenuation, normalization, out-of-FOV, and offset corrections.

+While this is highlighted in the below section, it is important to note that if you input your own data in Python, you need to make sure the data is Fortran-ordered!

 Randoms correction
 ------------------

 This is PET only feature.
 The randoms correction data can be either included in the reconstructions in an "ordinary Poisson" (OP) way, or precorrected.
 For OP, you must select ``options.corrections_during_reconstruction = true`` before running the reconstructions.
-As for the randoms corrections data, you can input it manually into ``options.SinDelayd`` variable, have them automatically loaded if using GATE, Inveon or Biograph data with randoms data, or input a mat-file containing only the randoms data when prompted.
+As for the randoms corrections data, you can input it manually into ``options.SinDelayd`` variable (in Python, you need to make sure the data is Fortran-ordered!), have them automatically loaded if using GATE, Inveon or Biograph data with randoms data, or input a mat-file containing only the randoms data when prompted.
 If precorrection is used, then the randoms are simply subtracted from the measurement data.
 Note that you can also use precorrection yourself manually, but in such a case you should set randoms correction as false.

 You can also select variance reduction (``options.variance_reduction``) and/or smoothing (``options.randoms_smoothing``) for the randoms data.
 Note that these features are not yet available on Python.
 The former performs variance reduction to the randoms data, while latter uses 8x8 moving mean smoothing.
 The mean-size can be adjusted by manually modifying the ``randoms_smoothing`` function.